|

 having to dream up my own explanation.
 I based it upon the little bits I

-one where the Emitter is grounded, the Base is the input, and where the
+the one where the Emitter is grounded, the Base is the input, and where

-output is taken across a resistor connected to the Collector.
+the output is taken across a resistor connected to the Collector.
 My

 home-made explanation sort of worked, but I wasn't satisfied.
 I was full